Vasallo94/ObsidianRAG/README.md

 #### 1. Install the Obsidian Plugin

 1. Open Obsidian → Settings → Community Plugins
-2. Browse and search for "ObsidianRAG"
+2. Browse and search for "Vault RAG"
 3. Click Install → Enable

+> **Note**: The plugin is currently pending approval for Community Plugins.
+For now, install manually by downloading from [GitHub Releases](https://github.com/Vasallo94/ObsidianRAG/releases).

 #### 2. Install Backend